 Pattern: This module can be flown with any of the standard in-storm flight patterns.
-The eye must be ≥ 25 n mi in diameter, and for asymmetric or non-circular eyes, the narrowest cross section from eyewall to eyewall must be 25 n mi.
-Additionally, a 2 n mi standoff should be maintained from the radar displayed inner eyewall.
-The primary option for this module consists of flying inbound, releasing a dropsonde, or rapid sequence of 3 dropsondes (targeting the surface wind speed maximum), entering the eye, waiting for the dropsonde(s) to splash to determine the splash location(s), and flying outbound to overfly the exact splash location(s).
-A second option is to estimate the dropsonde drift after launch and fly outbound from the eye ~30-40° azimuthally downwind of the inbound leg to overfly the estimated splash location(s) of the dropsonde.
-For this second option, it may be necessary to adjust the azimuthal separation of the inbound and outbound legs to account for eye size, storm strength, and flight altitude.
+The module consists of flying inbound, releasing a dropsonde, or rapid sequence of 3 dropsondes, targeting the surface wind speed maximum, entering the eye and then flying outbound $\sim 30-40^{\circ}$ azimuthally downwind of the inbound leg to overfly the splash location of the dropsonde.
+It may be necessary to adjust the azimuthal separation of the inbound and outbound legs to account for eye size, storm strength, and flight altitude.
+Another option is to wait for the dropsonde(s) to splash, determine the splash location(s), and overfly the exact splash location(s).